 1. Annual Fees: These are divided by the number of days in the plan or tier of membership, to produce a cost per night.
 Some memberships have "unlimited" nights of use, but are subject to the clubs reservation rules.
 In these cases, where there is no specific number of nights with a plan we've assumed 30 days a year of usage.
 You can adjust this 30 days to better fit your own travel patterns in cell B7 of the spreadsheet.

-Where the refundable amount includes an appreciation of the fee or appreciation of the property portfolio, we have not used this appreciation, since it is not guaranteed - it totally depends on the initial buying abilities of the fund managers and of the subsequent movements in real estate markets.
+Where the refundable amount includes an expected appreciation of the property portfolio, we have not used this appreciation, since it is not guaranteed - it totally depends on the initial buying abilities of the fund managers and of the subsequent movements in real estate markets.
 However column S on the spreadsheet shows the clubs that do offer some potential appreciation so that you can bear this in mind.
 Note some clubs, particularly clubs where the initial fee is small, do not refund any of this fee.

 4. Nightly Fee: some of the clubs charge a per night fee for any nights that a member uses.
 Others charge a fee over a certain number of nights, such as a cleaning fee.

 Variables and Assumptions

 The calculation assumes a membership period of 10 years.
 You can alter this period eg make it 15 years or 20 years, by changing the figure in cell B5.

 The calculation assumes an opportunity cost of capital of 6%.
 You can change this in cell B6.
 In early 2023 money market accounts yielded about 4%, the long term return on equities is between 8-10%.

 If a given plan or tier offers "unlimited" nights of usage we've based the calculation on 30 nights of actual usage.
 If you know you will use more or less than this you can change this in cell B7.

 The full spreadsheet includes information for several tiers of membership in each of the clubs.
 You can download the spreadsheet below.